jonaskh/gaming-eq-store/designGuidline.md

       - #818589 Gunmetal gray
       - #808080 Gray
     - Which colors are suggested by the theme of the site?
-      - Red, purple, green and black
+      - Red, purple, green, yellow, blue and black
     - Main color
       - Red
     - Accent color